 The different types of API

-Also known as open APIs, public APIs are designed specifically for consumption by a market of web-based software developers.
+Also known as open API, a public API is designed specifically for consumption by a market of web-based software developers.
 While public APIs can be built in a number of different ways, it's critical that they’re easily consumable and accessible by a wide range of people.
-Public APIs are commonly used by Government departments to make statistical and other citizen-centric data to third-party app developers.
-Some public APIs can be accessed without any authentication or authorisation, there are fair-use policies that would be enforced to prevent misuse.
-Most public APIs, though documented publicly, require the user to register with the provider and request access to the APIs.
-It is the API provider’s choice to charge for APIs or offer it for free.

 Private APIs are developed exclusively for use by an organization’s own, internal development teams.
 They are designed to streamline challenges specific to the organization, and therefore should be built with the needs of the internal development team in mind.

 API protocols define the rules by which APIs can communicate and integrate with other systems or devices.
-There are four main formatting types, including:
+There are three main formatting types, including:

 Representational state transfer (REST) architecture is among the most popular API protocol formats.
 REST consists of a client-server architecture that is stateless, meaning client information doesn’t get stored anywhere.
 Because it is separated from both the back and front end, REST gives extra flexibility throughout the development of the API.